A Guide to the Big 6 energy suppliers: who are they and who owns them?

 - Customer service – it’s important to know that you’ll get looked after if something goes wrong – so it’s also a good idea to check online customer satisfaction scores.
 You can also talk to your friends and family about their experiences.

 Want to know more?
 See our complete guide to switching suppliers.

 Why choose OVO as your new energy supplier?

-Switch to OVO today to potentially save hundreds of pounds a year on your bills, and power your home sustainably with green electricity.
+Switch to OVO today to power your home sustainably with green electricity.
 You could benefit from: